 Can a virtual card be used as a credit card?

 Yes.
 Our Visa and Mastercard virtual cards work the same way as physical credit cards.
 They run through any compatible payment gateway and process like a normal card.
-If a vendor accepts card payments, they can accept a Cardwisechoice virtual card.

 What is the difference between a virtual card and a corporate card?

-A virtual card is issued for one clear purpose — often one vendor.
-With Cardwisechoice, we let you set limits, lock it to a merchant, and control the expiry date.
-That makes it easier to track and manage.
+A corporate card is broad-use, usable across many vendors and by many employees.
+A virtual card is issued for one clear purpose, often one vendor.
+With Cardwisechoice, you can set limits, lock it to a merchant, and control the expiry date, making it easier to track and manage.

 What is the difference between a virtual card and a digital card?

-A virtual card is fully separate.
-It has its own card number and no physical version.
-We generate it for a specific vendor or use case, which gives you tighter spend control.
+A digital card is usually a copy of a physical card stored in a wallet, using token technology for phone payments.
+A virtual card is fully separate with its own card number and no physical version, generated for a specific vendor or use case for tighter spend control.

 Why do companies use virtual credit cards?